-Based on the studies and research from interviews conducted for over 10,000 millionaires, this book busts the myth that a person’s income or background has got nothing to do with building wealth.
-Citing examples of ordinary people the author tries to eradicate the common notion that being a millionaire requires special talent or a lucky break.
+Based on the studies and research from interviews conducted with over 10,000 millionaires, this financial advisor book busts the myth that a person’s income or background has nothing to do with building wealth.
+Citing examples of ordinary people, the author tries to eradicate the common notion that being a millionaire requires exceptional talent or a lucky break.

-- Millionaires Avoid debt, invest, are disciplined and responsible
+- Millionaires avoid debt, invest, and are disciplined and responsible.

-- One of the core principal it promotes is to avoid excessive risk in terms of investment
+- One core principle it promotes is avoiding excessive risk in terms of investment.

 #8 – The Leverage Equation

 The author, a former hedge fund manager, highlights the principles, strategies, and tools needed to grow wealth in time to get the most out of it.
 In addition, the book shows how to use multiple types of leverage to reduce risk while accelerating results.